dlparker/raft-consensus/README.md

 # fork of [baonguyen2604/raft-consensus](https://github.com/baonguyen2604/raft-consensus)

-The code orignally forked was chosen because it is the most understandably, straightforward implementation that provided enough of the raft features, compared to the other python implementations chosen.
+The code orignally forked was chosen because it is the most understandable, straightforward implementation that provided enough of the raft features, compared to the other python implementations chosen.
 A key motivator of the raft algorithm is to be sufficiently understandable that it is likely to be implemented correctly.
 It seems